Outline

 Whether you’re developing your brand book from scratch or doing a complete brand refresh ensure that you’re considering the Web Content Accessibility Guidelines (WCAG).

-These guidelines are designed to help you make your web content (i.e text, images, sounds and website code) are accessible to everyone.
-An example of the guidelines include the contrast of colours between the background and font, and your web content is accessible for those using screen readers or any other adaptive technology.
+These guidelines are designed to help you make your web content (i.e text, images, sounds, and website code) are accessible to everyone.
+For example, the guidelines include a minimum contrast between background and font colors to ensure your web content is accessible for those using screen readers or any other adaptive technology.

 Brands today are being held accountable for their corporate values and actions, so be sure that the ethos you decide on is something that your company not only believes in but will practice.